- We advise you to exercise normal safety precautions in Croatia.

 - You should exercise common sense and look out for suspicious behaviour, as you would in Australia, and monitor the media and other sources for information on local travelling conditions.

 - There has been a significant influx of asylum seekers into Europe, including Croatia.
-This has disrupted some cross-border road and train transport services.
-Croatia’s borders with Slovenia, Serbia and Hungary are under tight restrictions.
-Border crossings may be closed at short notice.
-Travellers should be prepared for delays, make appropriate contingency plans and follow the instructions of local authorities.
+In 2015,this disrupted some cross-border roads and rail services.
+Croatia’s borders with Slovenia, Serbia and Hungary are under tight controls, and additional restrictions may be imposed at short notice.
 See Local travel.

 - Australians have been severely injured after jumping off rocks and cliffs into the sea especially in Split, Dubrovnik and off the coast of the Dalmatian islands.
 While warning signs and safety barriers may not be in place, the dangers are clear.
 Your travel insurance may not cover injuries sustained from cliff jumping and diving, or while engaging in other dangerous activities.
 You should carefully check the details of your insurance policy.